peeranha/peeranha-web/app/faq/en.md

 #### Rewards:

 General question:
-Rewards for Question and Answer Upvote is 1 point
+Rewards for Question and Answer Upvote is 1 point, Answer - 2 points.

-Users can not mark an answer as "The best".
+Users can mark answer as the best to gain 1 extra point and reward an answerer with 3 points.

 Expert question: